 Teacher as Hero Awards Sponsored by State Farm®

 This yearly recognition program, sponsored by State Farm®, honors outstanding educators in the Delaware Valley.
-The public is invited to submit nominations beginning in November.
-The winners are announced in April and receive their awards at a ceremony in early May.
-See the criteria for this award below.
+The public is invited to submit nominations.
+The winners are announced in March and receive their awards at a ceremony in early May.
+See the criteria below and nominate today!

 Teachers are honored in three categories: